InnoFail/processing/p5js/readme.md

 	// Note the rendering is done in the order the draw calls are made , as in above example u is rendered first then v , so v is on the top of u.
 }
 ```
-- del_snap_px(delx1,dely1,delx2,dely2,stric)
+- del_snap_px(delx1,dely1,delx2,dely2,stricx,stricy)
----> delx1,dely1,delx2,dely2 affect the top-left and bottom-right corner of grid coordinate and values are in pixel and stric can be ether true or false to determine if ui should be restricted to grow within parents.
+---> delx1,dely1,delx2,dely2 affect the top-left and bottom-right corner of grid coordinate and values are in pixel and stricx and stricy can be ether true or false to determine if ui should be restricted to grow within parents.
 ```javascript
 let u,v;
 function setup(){